Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 Samyang 12mm F2.0: (Best cheap ultra-wide-angle focal length for real estate photography)

-This means that the aperture opens wide to allow a lot of light into the sensor.
+This means the aperture opens wide to allow a lot of light into the sensor.

 Which means you could take those handheld indoor shots.